feynon/carlosbecker.com/content/post/2012-12-15-things-that-make-me-dislike-java.md

 Well, I feel like Java is always making me repeat myself.
 An example that surely you have been noticed: The ";".

 For me, is pretty obvious that if I start coding in a new line, the previous line is completed.
-A lot of languages doesn't force you to put a ";" at the end of the line: Ruby, CoffeeScript, Haskell, Groovy, (almost infinite list…).
+A lot of languages doesn't force you to put a ";" at the end of the line: Ruby, CoffeeScript, Haskell, Groovy, (almost infinite list...).

 And it's just one example.
 There is a lot more.
 You will feel it a lot working with collections.